Thursday June 1, 2017

 However, a hot shower, a cup of camp coffee, and some oatmeal down the hatch soon had me ready and on my way.
 The high winds had me leaning way over to my left for the first 100 km of the morning’s ride.

-Now, while my ride through Ontario, and Canada’s Prairie provinces was fantastic, my journey into the Canadian Rocky Mountains was about to begin.
+Now, while my ride through Ontario and Canada’s Prairie provinces was fantastic, my journey into the Canadian Rocky Mountains was about to begin.
 This is where things change for me, and I dare say for a lot of people.
+The Rocky Mountains are a sight to behold for anyone, it really is a place that people should try and see for themselves, which they can do, and they can learn here how to do that.
+If you are an explorer, making your way there will surely give you a slice of the world that will stay with you forever.

 The highlight of the morning was discovering – very happily – that my planned route of riding north from highway 3 through Crowsnest Pass would first involve over 100 kilometres of gravel forest trunk roads!